Composite Bosons Superposition Ansatz Approach to One-Dimensional Trapped Few-Fermion Systems: Abstract

 \section{Abstract}

 Ultra-cold atomic systems provide a versatile platform for exploring quantum phenomena, offering tunable interactions and diverse trapping geometries.
-In this study, we investigate a one-dimensional system of trapped fermionic atoms using the composite boson formalism, which describes pairs of opposite-spin fermions as cobosons (short for composite bosons).
-By constructing a superposition ansatz of coboson states, we solve the Schrödinger equation for two fermion pairs under both attractive and repulsive interactions.
-We determine key observables such as particle density profiles and two-body correlations.
-Additionally, we compute the low-lying energy spectrum and estimate the pairing gap.
-Our results highlight the potential of the coboson formalism for exploring quantum phenomena in strongly correlated few-body systems, achieving results comparable to standard exact diagonalization techniques.
+In this study, we investigate a one-dimensional system of trapped fermionic atoms using the composite boson formalism, which describes pairs of opposite-spin fermions as cobosons (short for composite bosons). {We solve the Schrödinger equation for a $2\uparrow + 2\downarrow$ fermionic system across a broad range of attractive and repulsive interactions by constructing the system’s wave function as a superposition of two-coboson states.} We determine key observables such as particle density profiles and two-body correlations. {The density profiles calculated agree with both the Tonks-Girardeau and Lieb-Lineger limits and provide a portrait of the transition between those regimes.
+In the strong repulsive regime, the ansatz captures the Fridel-Wigner transition characterized by a doubling of the peaks in the density profiles.} Additionally, we compute the low-lying energy spectrum and estimate the pairing gap. {Our results highlight the usefulness of the coboson superposition ansatz for exploring quantum phenomena in strongly correlated few-body systems.}

 \keywords{Cold-atoms, few-fermion systems, composite bosons}